nojronatron/nojronatron.github.io/code401-files/class-notes-week8.md

 - Upload stream to S3 and capture the Key.
 - Store the S3 Key to DynamoDB.

-*Note*: Recommend grabbing the image, streaming it to S3, then lastly displaying it on the local device.
+*PRoject Goal*: Grab the image, stream it to S3, then display it on the local device.

 ### Android Intents